 (a) A nursing home shall not appoint a medical director or advisory physician (or any individual performing a similar function) who is a licensee, unless the nursing home does the following:

-3.13: continued

-1. In the case of a licensee who, at the time of such appointment and at the time of each required biennial review thereafter, has staff privileges at a licensed or state-operated hospital in the Commonwealth, the nursing home shall inquire, prior to the appointment and at least biennially thereafter, of the status of the licensee's staff privileges at the hospital in the Commonwealth where the licensee spends the greatest proportion of his or her time (the Primary Hospital), and the primary hospital shall submit to the nursing home a written statement with regard to such status.
-Said statement shall either:
+1. In the case of a licensee who, at the time of such appointment and at the time of each required biennial review thereafter, has staff privileges at a licensed or state-operated hospital in the Commonwealth, the nursing home shall inquire, prior to the appointment and at least biennially thereafter, of the status of the licensee's staff privileges at the hospital in the Commonwealth where the licensee spends the greatest proportion of his or her time (the “primary hospital”), and the primary hospital shall submit to the nursing home a written statement with regard to such status.
+This statement shall either:

 a. note that the licensee's staff privileges are in full force and effect; or

-b. detail any modification in said privileges during the past three years, including any disciplinary action involving the licensee initiated or closed during the past three years
+b. detail any modification in the licensee’s privileges during the past three years, including any disciplinary action involving the licensee initiated or closed during the past three years; and

+c.
 In the case of 243 CMR 3.13(1)(a)1.b., the nursing home shall assess the relevance of such modification and/or disciplinary action on the licensee's performance, judgment and clinical skills.

-2. In the case of a licensee who does not have staff privileges at a hospital consistent with 243 CMR 3.13(1)(a)1., then the nursing home shall review the professional competence of such licensee by obtaining the following documents and making the following assessments:
+2. In the case of a licensee who does not have staff privileges at a hospital consistent with 243 CMR 3.13(1)(a)1, then the nursing home shall review the professional competence of such licensee by obtaining the following documents and making the following assessments:

 a.
-The nursing home shall verify that the licensee holds a current license to practice medicine, by inspecting the licensee's license card or requesting verification from the Board.
+The nursing home shall verify that the licensee holds a current license to practice medicine, by requesting verification from the Board.

 b.
 The nursing home shall require the licensee to provide and shall obtain and review a copy of the licensee's most recent application for initial or renewal registration to practice medicine in the Commonwealth, including all attachments and explanatory materials submitted with the application, whether required or voluntarily submitted.
 To the extent allowed by M.G.L. c.
-151B, § 4, the licensee may delete from such application information disclosing:

-(i) an arrest, detention or disposition, regarding any violation of law in which no conviction resulted;
+151B, § 4, the licensee may delete from such application information disclosing an arrest, detention or disposition, regarding any violation of law in which no conviction resulted.

-(ii) a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray or disturbance of the peace; and

-(iii) any conviction for a misdemeanor where the date of such conviction or the completion of any period of incarceration resulting therefrom, whichever date is later, occurred five or more years prior to the date of the review of professional competence, unless the licensee has been convicted of any offense within five years immediately preceding the date of said review.

 c.
-The nursing home shall require the licensee to provide and shall obtain and review a listing and description of all malpractice claims and malpractice lawsuits involving the licensee pending or closed during the previous ten years, including the information listed in 243 CMR 3.13(1)(a)2.d. and any further relevant information that it requests.
+The nursing home shall require the licensee to provide and shall obtain and review a listing and description of all malpractice claims and malpractice lawsuits involving the licensee pending or closed during the previous ten years, including the information listed in 243 CMR 3.13(1)(a)2.d and any further relevant information that it requests.
 This requirement applies, whether or not the transaction giving rise to the malpractice claim arose at the nursing home, and whether or not the malpractice claim is filed with or presented to an insurance carrier, a court or another entity.